BLavery/STM32F407VG-Micropython/README.md

-For the moment, cross-referencing with the following site may be of help in understanding this board: https://github.com/BLavery/STM32F407VG-Arduino
+For the moment, cross-referencing with the following site may be of help in understanding this board: https://github.com/BLavery/STM32F407VG-Arduino and especially on how to set boot jumper and reset into dfu (bootloader) mode.

 The DIY board MCU is '407VG.
 This is the same MCU as on the STM32 F4 Discovery board, which has a micropython firmware build.